Enjoy Travel to Japan!

 Frequently Asked Questions

-A. Miso katsu is a Nagoya specialty: pork cutlet topped with a rich red miso–based sauce.
-If you want to keep the breading crispy, asking for the sauce on the side and dipping as you eat helps preserve the texture to the end.
-The sauce can make the coating soggy, so “sauce on the side” is handy for crispy-cutlet fans.
+A. Miso katsu is a Nagoya dish made by topping pork cutlet with a rich red miso sauce.
+If you want to keep the coating crisp, asking for the sauce on the side and dipping as you eat helps preserve the texture to the end.

-A. Since the sauce goes well with rice, the classic combo is plain rice and miso soup.
-Adding pickles or a salad for acidity can tighten the flavor, and on travel days when you want to stay light for the afternoon, “less rice + extra salad” can feel easier on the body.
-The sauce can make the coating soggy, so “sauce on the side” is handy for crispy-cutlet fans.
+A. Since the miso sauce goes well with rice, the classic combination is white rice and miso soup.
+Adding pickles or salad brings in acidity and balances the flavor, and on a travel day when you still want to stay active, a lighter combination such as less rice and extra salad can feel easier on the body.

-A. It often involves wheat (breading), soy (miso), and eggs, so checking in advance is safer.
-For overseas companions, being specific (like “no peanuts / no nuts”) can reduce misunderstandings, and showing a translated note on your phone before ordering is quick.
-The sauce can make the coating soggy, so “sauce on the side” is handy for crispy-cutlet fans.
+A. Since it often involves wheat in the coating, soybeans in the miso, and eggs, checking in advance is the safest option.
+For international companions, saying something specific like "no peanuts / no nuts" helps reduce misunderstandings, and showing a translated message on your phone before ordering can make things quicker.

 Nearby Recommended Spots